codingbbq/codingbbq.github.io/_posts/2019-04-30-Think-Python-By-Allen-Downey.markdown

 ```

-You can use the len function to get the key-value pairs length.
-You can use the in operator on dictionary specifically only on keys, which returns boolean.
+You can use the `len` function to get the key-value pairs length.
+You can use the in operator on dictionary specifically only on keys, which returns Boolean.
 The in operator does not work on the value.
 To see if certain value appears in the dictionary, we can use the values() method and then use the in operator.

 ```python